Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 This repository is for research and educational purposes.

-The empirical results are not investment advice and do not imply guaranteed trading profitability.
+The reported relationships are not investment advice and do not imply guaranteed trading profitability.